grafana/grafana/docs/sources/setup-grafana/installation/rpm/index.md

 ### Install Grafana manually using YUM

-If you install Grafana manually using YUM, then you must manually update Grafana for each new version.
+If you install Grafana manually using YUM, you must manually update Grafana for each new version.
 The following steps enable automatic updates for your Grafana installation.

 1. Navigate to the [Grafana download page](https://grafana.com/grafana/download).
 1. Select the Grafana version you want to install.